 Tomatoes are a popular fruit or vegetable, depending on who you ask.
 You can use them in a near-endless number of ways, and there are tons of varieties to choose from!
 How do you know which one is the best for you?
 Here’s a good place to start: Cherry tomatoes!
+Let’s take a look at a few tips for growing cherry tomatoes so that you and your family and friends may enjoy them in your meals!

 Cherry tomatoes are a kind of tomato known for their small size and sweeter flavor.
 There are several different varieties of cherry tomatoes, from black cherry tomatoes to orange sunsugar.
-They can range in color, coming in myriad reds, oranges, yellows, and black.
+They can range in color, coming in a myriad of reds, oranges, yellows, and black.
 They’re popular in salads, fried, on pizza, or eaten whole as a snack.

 Cherry tomatoes grow faster than other types of tomato, due to their smaller size.
 From germination to harvest, cherry tomatoes take two to three months.
 The exact time depends on the variety of cherry tomato, as well as growing conditions.
 However, no matter the variety, once it starts flowering you’ll be seeing tomatoes within a couple weeks.